Social | Talent creativity

 Leadership training

 BSAM is focused on developing the skills, capabilities and confidence for employees to succeed.
 BSAM has several high potential programs for top talent that allows them to have experiences and exposure directly related to the business.
-In 2024, over 400 employees participated in seven accelerated and core leadership development programs.
-These programs included SEAL, Navigation, Ignition, Shift, Edge, Communicate with Impact, and Women Unlimited, Inc.
+In 2025, over 400 employees participated in five accelerated and core leadership development programs.
+These programs included SEAL, Navigation, Ignition, Communicate with Impact, and Women Unlimited, Inc.

 • SEAL (Strategic Excellence and Agile Leadership): Senior level curriculum for 10+ years of leadership*